e-clearing-net/OCHP/OCHP.md

 ### UpdateStatus.req

 This contains the field definition of the UpdateStatus.req sent by a CMS to the CHS.
+(It's a CPO/PSO message)

  Field Name   |  Field Type      |  Card.  |  Description
 :-------------|:-----------------|:--------|:------------